-On top of that, PoE is reliable — it’s real wiring, after all.
+On top of that, PoE is reliable -- it's real wiring, after all.
 PoE devices are also safe from common power-related issues, such as power surges, overload, or bad wiring.
-In case of hazard, the power injector or the PoE switch would likely take the hit first.
+The power injector or the PoE switch would likely take the hit first in case of a hazard.

 PoE vs. Wi-Fi vs. Powerline

-PoE extends a network to one device at a time and, therefore, cannot replace Wi-Fi.
+PoE extends a network to one device at a time and cannot replace Wi-Fi.
 But it can enhance Wi-Fi coverage.

-However, in terms of network performance, PoE is faster and much more reliable.
-That said, when you can choose between the two, PoE is the way to go.
+However, PoE is faster and much more reliable in terms of network performance.
+When you can choose between the two, PoE is the way to go.

-In all, if you live in a large home, have a large warehouse, or want to place a network device outdoor or at an odd place, PoE comes in handy.
-It’s a much faster and more affordable solution than installing power cables and receptacles.
+If you live in a large home, have a large warehouse, or want to place a network device outdoors or at an odd place, PoE comes in handy.
+It's a much faster and more affordable solution than installing power cables and receptacles.

-How to specifically put together a PoE network depends on the devices you use.
+How to specifically put together a PoE network depends on your devices.
 However, they all share the same hardware setup process.

 Here are the typical steps you can follow in any order (make sure you don't mix passive PoE and active PoE devices):

-- Place the end-device (PD) where you want, connect a network cable to its network port.
-If it has more than one network ports, use the port labeled PoE or PoE in.
+- Place the end device (PD) where you want, and connect a network cable to its port.
+If it has more than one network port, use the port labeled PoE or PoE in.